Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Conclusions

 \section{Conclusions}

 \methodname is a population-based RL method for CO problems.
 It uses an RL objective that incurs agent specialization with the purpose of maximizing population-level performance.
 Crucially, \methodname does not rely on handcrafted notions of diversity to enforce specialization.
-We show that \methodname achieves state-of-the-art performance on three popular NP-hard problems: TSP, CVRP, and KP.
+We show that \methodname achieves state-of-the-art performance on four popular NP-hard problems: TSP, CVRP, KP and JSSP.

+This work opens the door to several directions for further investigation.
+Firstly, we have experimented on populations of at most 32 agents; therefore, it is unclear what the consequences of training larger populations are.
+Whilst even larger populations could reasonably be expected to provide stronger performance, achieving this may not be straightforward.
+Aside from the increased computational burden, we also hypothesize that the population performance could eventually collapse once no additional specialization niches can be found, leaving agents with null contributions behind.
+Exploring strategies to scale and prevent such collapses is an interesting direction for future work.

+Secondly, our work has built on the current state-of-the-art RL for CO approaches in a single- or few-shot inference setting to demonstrate the remarkable efficacy of a population-based approach.
+However, there are other paradigms that we could consider.
+For example, active-search methods allow an increased number of solving attempts per problem and, in principle, such methods for inference-time adaption of the policy could be combined with an initially diverse population to further boost performance.
+Indeed, we investigate the performance of \methodname with a larger time budget in Appendix~\ref{appendix:active_search} and find that \methodname combined with a simple sampling procedure and no fine-tuning matches, or even surpasses, the state-of-the-art active search approach of \citet{hottung2022efficient}.

-This work raises several questions.
-First, we have experimented on populations of at most 32 agents; therefore, it is unclear what the consequences of training larger populations are.
-We hypothesize that the population performance would eventually collapse, leaving agents with null contributions behind.
-Exploring this direction, including possible strategies to prevent such collapses, is an interesting direction for future work.
-Second, we recall that the motivation behind \methodname was dealing with problems where predicting optimal actions from observations is too difficult to be solved reliably by a single agent.
-We believe that such settings may not be strictly limited to canonical CO problems, and that population-based approaches offer a promising direction for many challenging RL applications.
-In this direction, we hope that approaches (such as \methodname) that alleviate the need for handcrafted behavioral markers, whilst still realizing performant diversity, could broaden the range of applications of population-based RL.
+Finally, we recall that the motivation behind \methodname was dealing with problems where predicting optimal actions from observations is too difficult to be solved reliably by a single agent.
+We believe that such settings are not strictly limited to canonical CO problems, and that population-based approaches offer a promising direction for many challenging RL applications. \ins{Specifically, \methodname is amenable in settings where (\romannumeral 1) there is a distribution of problem instances and (\romannumeral 2) these instances can be attempted multiple times at inference.
+These features encompass various fields such as code and image generation, theorem proving, and protein design.} In this direction, we hope that approaches that alleviate the need for handcrafted behavioral markers whilst still realizing performant diversity akin to \methodname, could broaden the range of applications of population-based RL.